 “Princely Treasures from the House of Liechtenstein”, featuring 91 works by European masters from the High Renaissance, Baroque, Neoclassical, and Biedermeier eras, was also exhibited at the National Museum of Singapore from July to September 2013.

-Singapore’s successful application for observer status in the Arctic Council (AC) in May 2013 provides a new dimension for our relations with the European Arctic nations, namely Denmark, Finland, Iceland, Norway, Russia and Sweden.
+Singapore’s admission as an observer in the Arctic Council (AC) in May 2013 has provided a new dimension for our relations with the European Arctic nations, namely Denmark, Finland, Iceland, Norway, Russia and Sweden.
 The AC is a high-level governmental forum for discussing political, economic, environmental and scientific issues concerning the governments and inhabitants of the Arctic region.
 Singapore’s interests in the Arctic include: the protection of the Arctic environment; the development of a safe Arctic region; the economic advancement of the Arctic; and the development of human capital in the Arctic.